-Being a girl who lives for beaches and sunsets, this was the one site I was most excited to see on my Australian adventure.
-Plus, the 12 Apostles is arguably the most famous site along The Great Ocean Road.
+Being a girl who lives for beaches and sunsets, this was the one spot I was most excited to see!
+Besides, the 12 Apostles is arguably the most famous site along The Great Ocean Road.

-After checking out the rock formations we realized we were a bit early.
+After a quit break we realized we were a bit early for sunset.

 8. Loch Ard Gorge